 Fraudsters have to be careful with newly acquired payment credentials—too many declines on big, noticeable purchases and the card will get shut off before they can buy anything with it.
 Often, they’ll have incomplete credentials that will only work with merchants who don't have effective fraud prevention tools, which is why small to medium size businesses can often become targets for card testing.

 What Makes Card Testing Dangerous for Merchants?

-Card testing is a trial run that’s insignificant enough, the fraudster hopes, that it won’t raise any major flags if it gets declined—once, twice, or multiple times.
+Card testing is a trial run that’s insignificant enough, the fraudster hopes, that it won’t raise any major flags if it gets declined—even multiple times.
 If the transaction is authorized, the fraudster now has a successful payment history with that card and that merchant, so the next purchase they make will probably be accepted as well, even if it’s for a much larger amount.

 Even declines can be useful to the fraudster, because some merchants have their payment processor settings configured to provide cardholders with specific information about why their transaction was declined.
 If the message comes back that the card was declined because the address didn’t match, the fraudster knows what piece of the payment credentials puzzle they’re missing.

-Card testing harms merchants in several different ways.
-First, even those “insignificant” test purchases usually turn into chargebacks when the card’s real owner reads their monthly statement.
-Declines are harmful, too: too many of them, and your payment processor may classify you as “high risk,” which can lead to increased fees and other negative consequences.
+Declines are harmful, too: process too many of them, and your payment processor may classify you as “high risk,” which can lead to increased fees and other negative consequences.
 On top of that, automated card testing bots can overload your network traffic and cause transactions from legitimate customers to time out and fail.

-- Monitor small order activity.
+- Monitor transaction activity.
 Multiple small orders within a short time frame is the number one clue that card testing is happening.
 These purchases may be on the same card, or on dozens of different ones.
-If you see a cluster of orders that fits this pattern, you should take a very close look at them for other signs of fraud.
+You should have a system in place to flag such orders and review them more carefully.